hotwaxlab/ocellight-perception-bustier/README.md

 The form is intentional.

+**Ocellight** explores the intersection of visibility, vulnerability, and personal boundaries, particularly as they relate to the female body.
-As a symbolically-charged garment worn on the chest, Ocellight intersects with ideas of vulnerability, visibility, and personal boundaries — particularly as they relate to female bodies.
-The flashing ocelli act as both warning and signal: a biological metaphor rendered in electronics.
-In the same way spider eyes sense proximity as danger, so too do the bustier cups of Ocellight.
+As a symbolically charged garment worn on the chest, the project leverages technology to advance wearable art into a design space rich with social meaning.

+In the same way spider eyes sense proximity as danger, the bustier cups of **Ocellight** react to their environment, flashing out now a signal, now a warning&mdash;a biological metaphor rendered in electronics.
-This project leverages electronics to advance wearable art to a design space rich with social meaning.

 ---

-## Hardware Overview
+## Hardware

-Under the theatrics is a relatively straightforward hardware system:
+Under the theatrics of this visually arresting electronic wearable lies a relatively straightforward and lightweight hardware system, assembled largely from off-the-shelf components:

+- **Control**: Microcontroller-based system generates simple, predictable behavior
-- **Sensors:** Proximity sensors selected for short-range, human-scale interaction
+- **Inputs**: Ultrasonic proximity sensors provide short-range, human-scale interaction
-- **Outputs:** LED clusters chosen for immediate, glanceable feedback without screens
+- **Outputs**: Clusters of individually addressable LEDs produce immediate, glanceable feedback
-- **Control:** Microcontroller-based system with simple, predictable behavior
-- **Intensity:** Potentiometer controls light brightness
+- **Brightness**: Wearer-adjustable potentiometer controls LED intensity
-- **PCB:** Custom board used to reduce wiring complexity and improve reliability
-- **Power:** Designed for low current draw and manageable thermal output
+- **Power bank**: Low current draw; manageable thermal output; swappable in seconds

-A high-level hardware and PCB overview can be found in
-`hardware/pcb/overview.pdf`.
+- **Passive components**: Resistors, capacitors, logic level shifters, connectors, etc.

+The principal custom components are:

+- **Printed circuit board**: Reduces wiring complexity; improves reliability
+- **Cable harness**: A single pluggable ribbon cable connects all the components, simplifying swapping

+More detail is available in `hardware/README.md`.

 ---

 ## Firmware

-Sensor input is mapped directly to light output, with tunable thresholds and transparent behavior.
-Without any obfuscated decision-making, environmental cause and effect are made plain and visible.
+Sensor input is continually mapped to light output via tunable thresholds and non-complex time-based behavioral models.

-Algorithms for lighting pattern mimics the jitters of life-like fluctuations, smoothing out various signal spikes and dips.
+The algorithm driving the light patterns mimics the jitters and fluctuations of real-life interactions.
+Signal spikes and dips are smoothed out; occasional noise and uncertainty are added.

 More detail is available in `firmware/README.md`.